Working from Home Video Call Dress Code & Etiquette

 Quarantine has changed our lives, not just for the time being, perhaps forever.

 We had to suddenly switch all in-person communication to audio and video conferencing, in a matter of days.
-And although Microsoft Team, Zoom and other online communication tools are nothing new to us, it is the frequency and the importance of such tools to our work & life in general that has drastically increased over the course of the past few weeks.
+And although Microsoft Team, Zoom and other online communication tools are nothing new to us, it is the frequency and the importance of such tools to our work & life in general that has drastically increased since the first lockdown.

 Have you considered how video conferencing changes perceptions?
 You are at home.
+In your personal space.
 Working.
-Being seen by people.
-From a different angle to put it simply.
+Being seen by people whom you probably never planned on inviting into your personal space.

 One might think video conferencing doesn’t demand the same level of refinement an in-person meeting does, but remember the visual impact still very much exists.
 In fact, it is amplified. .